osukatori/website-docs/en/rules.md

 - Do not link to lawbreaking things, except porn/hacks/viruses on the user profile.
 - Don’t use insulting user badges and do not pretend to be someone with his special badge.
 If you’re abusing the badge system, you will be forced to change your badge or you will not be able to edit your custom badge again.
 - Lies and multi-accounting are strongly prohibited.
-- This doesn’t matter if you will change the osu! server - we’re carrying only about you’ve done on Katori.
+- This doesn’t matter if you will change the osu! server - we’re carrying only about you’ve done on Kurikku.
 - Multi-accounts are NOT allowed, with several exceptions.
 For example, if you’re a dev and you need an account, - write to support by mail.

+**Criteria for obtaining a verified account.**

+You, as a player, must have:
+6.000+ pp
+any 400+ pp score

+If your profile meets these criteria, you should contact the kurikku administration! (community managers or replay moderators) for further instructions on confirmation.

 ### **We reserve the right to change these rules at our discretion.**